Weight Loss & Nutrition Advice from a Dietitian

 Questions to Ask a Registered Dietitian

-From myths on calories to confusion on dietary fat, find out the truth regarding what it really takes to lose weight once and for all.
+From myths on calories to confusion on dietary fat, find out the truth regarding what it really takes to lose weight with these dietitian tips for weight loss!

 Q: Won't I lose more weight the more calories I cut?